 Short story collection featuring stories of identity, selfhood and conflict set against Cuba’s culture. ” The Cubans in Achy Obejas’s story collection The Tower of the Antilles are haunted by an island: the island they fled, the island they’ve created, the island they were taken to or forced from, the island they long for, the island they return to, and the island that can never be home again.”

 This gritty book explores the misadventure of Pedro Juan in a squalid post-Soviet Havana. “… The Havana he talks about is not the one described in travel brochures; it’s a bleak world, a blend of Bukowski, Miller, and Kafka.”

 Cuba Libre, Elmore Leonard

-This ripping yarn reads like a classic western set during the Spanish-American War-torn Havana in 1898.
+This books has gun runners, a train heist, yellow fever and a love story all stitched into ripping yarn that reads like a classic western set during the Spanish-American War-torn Havana in 1898.

 Non-Fiction Books About Cuba

 Cold War Cuba, US Relations & The Revolution

 Thirteen Days: A Memoir of the Cuban Missile Crisis, John F Kennedy

 JFK’s own memoir on the thirteen days of the Cuban missile crisis is one of the best books on Cuba.
 It illuminates our most tense moment with them curing the Cold War.